Dr Karolina Benghellab

 Research interests

-My research is based on years-long collaboration with activist-led groups (BVMN, No Name Kitchen), people on the move, people smugglers, and residents in Serbia, Bosnia-Herzegovina, and the Kurdish region in Turkey.
-I also worked with members of the EU Parliament, the Council of Europe, the Czech Ministry of Interior, and think tanks (Istanbul Policy Centre and Friedrich-Ebert Stiftung Afghanistan).
+I established research collaborations with diverse activist-led humanitarian groups, members of the EU Parliament, the Council of Europe, and think tanks (Istanbul Policy Centre and Friedrich-Ebert Stiftung Afghanistan).
 My media articles and commentaries can be found in the Guardian, Aljazeera, Politico, VICE News, Open Democracy, the New Humanitarian, and other platforms.

 Research groups